yanyshen/P2Portal/README.md

     b)Run a configure script demo-pre-cfg.sh
        This file is under the folder of /P2Portal/demo/.
 Double click it and choose “Run in Terminal”.
        You will be asked to create a superuser.
 Choose Yes.
 Input username, email and password according to the tips.
        The username and password will be used to log in the admin page.
-You can also use it to log in the P2 Portal.
+You can also use it to log in the Eclipse Plugin Repository Portal.
-    c) Start a server for P2 Repository Portal cd /P2Portal/portal
+    c) Start a server for Eclipse Plugin Repository Portal cd /P2Portal/portal
          python manage.py runserver <port> like 8081
     d) Start a HTTP File Server
         cd /P2Portal/update-sites
         python -m SimpleHTTPServer
     e) Access the system
-       Access P2 Repository Portal by http://localhost:<port>/
-       Access admin by http://localhost:<port>/admin.
+       Access Eclipse Plugin Repository Portal by http://localhost:<port>/ Access admin by http://localhost:<port>/admin.

 3．Set up a production environment